panosc-eu/search-api/doc/api-calls.md

-- As the purpose of the API is to find metadata of documents (currently publications and proposals) and the datasets that are part of these documents, a decision has been made to only expose endpoints for publications, datasets and instruments.
+- As the purpose of the API is to find metadata of documents (currently publications and proposals) and the datasets that are part of these documents, a decision has been made to only expose endpoints for documents, datasets and instruments.

 ---